Canada–Grenada relations

-Canada – Grenada relations are bilateral relations between Canada and Grenada.
-Canada recognized Grenada and also formally established diplomatic relations on 7 February 1974, as the same day as Grenada got independence from the United Kingdom of Great Britain and Northern Ireland.
+Canada and recognized Grenada and also formally established diplomatic relations on 7 February 1974, as the same day as Grenada got independence from the United Kingdom.

-Both countries are members of the Commonwealth of Nations, and they share the same head of state and monarch as Commonwealth realms.
+Both countries are members of the Commonwealth of Nations and Organization of American States.

 History

 Early bilateral interactions occurred as both countries shared their colonial relationship as former parts of the British Empire.

 Trade

 There are eight Canadian businesses in Grenada.